Article by Bob Estrin

 --------------------------------------

-Once an out of country customer makes the order and it is not from a credit card, I let them know about the need to have the check or Western Union, or money gram clear before sending the art.
-Also in this case, I need to ship the order myself.
+Once an out-of-country customer makes the order and it is not from a credit card, I let them know about the need to have the check or Western Union, or money gram clear before sending the art.
+Also, in this case, I need to ship the order myself.
 After the following email is sent, I would expect to not hear back from them if it is a scam and I did not.
 I probably would not have even responded with my email shown below if I noticed that the customer was in Nigeria, Africa before I sent it.

 --------------------------------------